sd19spring/Audio-Visualization/README.md

 $ pip install -U pygame --user

-Usage:
+### Usage:

-*We have yet to determine how User's will interact with the code* *We are still trying to figure out in what order a User should start playing a song and then start running the code*
+Once you have done the setup, you can begin playing a Spotify song on any player and in the terminal from the repository folder, you can run the script with:

+$ python visualizer.py

+You don't need to pass any arguments; the program reads the song you are currently listening to and restarts it to synchronize the visual and audio.

-License:
+### License:

 This project is licensed under the GNU APGLv3 license.
 For more details regarding this license, please see the LICENSE.md file

-Tip Jar:
+### Tip Jar:

 If you love our code SO much, are a big fan of our trippy music visualizations, or perhaps just want to help out some broke college students then it is your lucky day because we accept tips!
 You can Venmo any of us at @HarrisonMintz and @David-Tarazi

-Gracias :)
+Thank you :)